wchristian/perl5_wiki/Perl7-FAQ.md

 While we are excited about Perl 7, we're most excited about Perl 8 and beyond.
 We would like Perl 8 to happen in less than 5 years.
 It would have several new features enabled by default.

-### What about github.com/perl/perl5 is it named wrong now?
+### What about github.com/perl/perl5?
+Is it named wrong now?

-Yes it is.
+With Perl 7, a repo named perl5 would be weird.
 Github will let us rename the repo and redirects should work correctly.

 ### What about the perl 5 porters mailing list.